 An integrated, consistent curriculum

-We are fully embracing the STEAM ideology using the principles to underpin the curriculum, but more importantly to focus on the kinds of skills so demanded by employers of the future.
-Teaching educational theory through endless regurgitation has had its day, and so we look to the future to teach resilience, adaptability, collaboration, creativity and how to fail and get back up again – as the very cornerstones of academic excellence.
+We take the very best of STEAM and the 4C’s to underpin the curriculum and to focus on the kinds of skills so demanded by employers of the future.
+Teaching educational theory through endless regurgitation has had its day, and so we look to the future to teach resilience, adaptability, collaboration, creativity, and how to fail and get back up again – as the very cornerstones of academic excellence.

-We understand that getting a sense of how your child is achieving is sometimes difficult to quantify and benchmark – so we seek to ensure that there is a consistency in our assessment process at each stage of the School, and how we report that to Parents in a way that makes sense.
-We do that by creating a School Assessment Team, in which the Head of Little Downsend, and the Heads of Junior and Senior Schools come together to assess and benchmark data against national averages, and all the data we have access to, to ensure that you are getting a consistent picture of how your child is achieving, and an action plan for necessary support.
+We understand that getting a sense of your child’s achievement is sometimes difficult to quantify and benchmark.
+We seek to ensure that there is consistency in our assessment process at each stage of the school, and how we report that to Parents in a way that makes sense.
+We do that by creating a School Assessment Team, in which the Head of Little Downsend and the Heads of Junior and Senior Schools come together to assess and benchmark data against national averages, and all the data we have access to, to ensure that you are getting a consistent picture of how your child is progressing, and an action plan for necessary support.